 At our school, we follow the White Rose Mathematics framework.
 Inspired and informed by robust, world-class research and global maths experts, the approach aims to help all pupils master mathematics by providing engaging and inspiring learning opportunities.
+We chose the White Rose framework because we believe it leads to a depth of learning, especially because all stages include concrete, pictorial and abstract approaches to understanding concepts.

 A mathematical concept or skill has been mastered when a pupil can represent it in multiple ways, has the mathematical language to communicate related ideas and can independently apply the concept to new problems in unfamiliar contexts.